 Eddie Lewis worked in the Department of Housing, Local Government and Heritage for most of his professional career.
-Over this time he worked in several sections of the Department including as Principal Officer for a number of areas of housing policy.
-He is currently working as an Associate Lecturer with the Institute of Public Administration where he leads the Housing Studies Professional Diploma and Certificate Courses.
-He is also Chair of the Interim Regulatory Committee which oversees the voluntary regulatory regime for housing associations.
+Over this time, he worked in several sections of the Department including as Principal Officer for a number of areas of housing policy.
+He is currently working as an Associate Lecturer with the Institute of Public Administration where he leads the Housing Studies Professional Diploma Course and Certificate Courses.

 Eileen held several key leadership roles in the Local Authority throughout her career and, spent over 30 years working in Housing Services with Dublin City Council.
 She was instrumental in ensuring the expansion of the Approved Housing Body Sector in the delivery of Social Housing in Dublin City.

 John McCarthy is a former civil servant of some 35 years’ experience.
 He was Secretary General of the Department of Environment, Community and Local Government, subsequently reconfigured as the Department of Housing, Planning and Local Government, for over 6 years until June 2020.
 Prior to this, he served as Assistant Secretary leading the Department’s Local Government, Environment and Housing Divisions for various periods of time.